 Details of Stu ıdent

 Student nam e

 Date of birth Tutor group

 Address

 Condition or illness

 Medication

 Name/type o f medication

-on the container)
+(as described on the container)

--

 will your child take

 this medicati

 Date dispens ed

-Expiry date
+Expiry date •

-Full direction s for use
+Full direction

-Dosage and r method
+Dosage and r nethod

 Timing

 utions / other

 instructions

+6:1 (6 )

 Side effects

+C 1C 1 4 VEC / NO / L

 Self-administ ration YES / NO (dele te as appropriate)

 Procedures t o take in an

 emergency

-Contact deta ile
+Contact deta ils

 Name

 Relationship to student

 Daytime telephone number

 Address

-formation is, to the bes t of my knowledg e, accurate at the t time of writing and I give consent to school staff
+The above information is, to the best of my knowledge, accurate at the time of writing and I give consent to school staff

-administering g medicine in accordan ce with the school policy.
-I will info orm the school immed liately, in writing, if there is
+administering administering medicine in accordance with the school policy.
+I will inform the school immediately, in writing, if there is

 of the medication or if the medicine is stopped.
-I unders tand that I must deliver the
+I underst and that I must deliver the

-- 1 rsonally to the school.
-Cignoture/s)
+- rsonally to the school.
+Signatura/a)

 Date Signature(s)